osohq/oso/docs/using/examples/rbac.rst

 hiding amongst our RBAC policy.
 In the next section, we'll dive fully into attribute-based authorization and show how intuitive it is to write concise, flexible, and powerful ABAC rules with oso.

+.. admonition:: What's next
+    :class: tip

+    * Continue on to learn how RBAC fits in with an implementation of :doc:`attribute-based access control <abac>`.
+    * :doc:`Download oso </getting-started/download/index>` and try out RBAC for
+      yourself.